oroinc/documentation/commerce/cloud/support.rst

 Create a Support Request
 ^^^^^^^^^^^^^^^^^^^^^^^^

-Once you experience an issue that you struggle to resolve with the help of existing documentation, and you would like to get technical assistance:
+If you are struggling to resolve an issue with the existing documentation and you would like to get technical assistance:

 #.
 Proceed to the Oro Inc. support desk using the link in your Welcome to Oro Enterprise email.
 #.
 Log into your existing account or register a new one.